 Things To Look For When Considering A property In Crete

-When you are considering buying a property in Crete, there are some things you need to consider, for example, you need to survey the area and see if it has telephone lines, because that will determine whether you will be able to be connected to a landline and get internet connection at a reasonable price.
+When you are considering buying a property in Crete, there are some things you need to consider.
+For example, you need to survey the area and see if it has telephone lines.
+Because that will determine whether you will be able to be connected to a landline and get an internet connection at a reasonable price.

 You need to make sure that the property is near a water station because some areas are connected to agriculture water which means the water is not treated and therefore not safe for consumption.
 Plus water disconnections can happen at any time, and you really don’t want to deal with that.

 Many Stray Dogs And Cats in Crete